rowyang/KAS-pipe/README.md

 # Install conda environment.
 $ install_conda_env.sh
 ```
-## Install reference genome on your linux:
+## Install reference genome on your linux
 ```Swift
 # Please create a directory where you want to install your reference genome and index.
 $ mkdir -p ~/Software/